Jordanlapp7/LOS-Predictor/readme.md

 The train_random_forest.py and train_xgboost.py files train the algorithms on the preprocessed data. train_random_forest.py imports the random forest and decision tree classes described above, whereas xgboost imports the algorithm from the xgboost library.
 Both training functions take the features dataframe, outcome series, and classification flag as inputs and print the evaluation metrics of the trained algorithm.

-Tests:
+### Tests:
 There are test files for the corresponding files within this directory.
-These contain unit tests for the functions and classes and can be run with the command "python -B -m unittest discover".
+These contain unit tests for the functions and classes and can be run with the command `python -B -m unittest discover`.

-Tuning:
+### Tuning:
 tune_xgboost.py provides a grid-search to determine the best hyperparameters.
 There are four hyperparameters with two options each.
 This does not search the entire decision space but provides a rudimentary ability to optimize the model.

 tune_xgboost_optuna.py implements Bayesion optimization more throroughly find the best hyperparameters.
 This involves strategically building a probability model of the object function to evaluate the true objective function.
 This specific instance runs 50 studies but can be increased to further derive the optimal hyperparameters.

-Alternative Options and Other Considerations
+## Alternative Options and Other Considerations
 Several traditional regression models were considered but ultimately not selected due to limitations in scalability, interpretability, or suitability for the dataset:

 Linear, Ridge, Lasso, and Stochastic Gradient Descent (SGD) Regression